arangodb/docs/3.8/data-modeling-databases-working-with.md

 which may take long for large databases.
 It should thus only be used with care and only when additional I/O load can be tolerated for a prolonged time.

-This command requires superuser access and is only available for the RocksDB storage engine.
+This command requires superuser access.

 ### Engine